-By focusing on scaling rather than merely “growing” your company’s finances, you can generate greater revenues without ramping up costs or diminishing resources along the way.
+By focusing on scaling rather than merely “growing” your company’s finances, you can generate greater revenue without ramping up costs or diminishing resources along the way.

-- An established value ladder of products/services
+- An established value ladder of products and services

 - Available subscription packages

 - Diverse income streams

 Each of the above targets are known predictors of a sustainable and scalable business model.
 If the above conditions are met, chances are your business model is scaling properly and efficiently.

 Give your company the time it needs to grow and develop to the point where scaling seems more like an imperative than an option.